norsk-gjeldsinformasjon/api-docs/docs/howto/recieve_quarterly_debt-reports.md

 Norsk Gjeldsinformasjon should be able to download the SSN list multiple times.
 When the job is complete and the data package are present on your SFTP server, it is safe to remove the SSN list.

+### When must the SSN list be ready?
+The SSN-list must be present on the SFTP server **by the last day of each quarter** (the day before the quarterly run).
+For example, for the Q2 run on April 1, the file must be available by March 31.
+If the file is missing, a failure report will be generated indicating "SSN list not found."